klaygomes/geo-location/README.md

 > Publish [Code Coverage] to `geo-location-coverage` heroku repository

+## Windows users

+Everything will work fine if you use `git-bash` as your terminal shell.
+[Click here](https://git-scm.com/downloads) to download if you don't have it yet.

 ## Commit Message Pattern

 The convention adopted on this project is based on [AngularJS Git Commit Msg Convention].
 See the